Wilfred/difftastic/README.md

 ## References

 [tree-sitter-clojure](https://github.com/sogaiu/tree-sitter-clojure)
-is another tree-sitter package for a lisp family.
+is another tree-sitter package for the lisp family.
 It's a useful project to compare with, and [has notes discussing lisp-specific challenges](https://github.com/sogaiu/tree-sitter-clojure/blob/master/doc/scope.md).